Neo-Assyrian Empire: Archaeology

-The Neo-Assyrian Empire as a world empire
+Status as a world empire

 Though some point to the Akkadian Empire (c.
 2334–2154 BC) or the Eighteenth Dynasty of Egypt (c.
 1550–1290 BC), many researchers consider the Neo-Assyrian Empire to be the first world empire in history.
 Although the Neo-Assyrian Empire covered between 1.4 and 1.7 million square kilometers (0.54–0.66 million square miles; just a little over one percent of the land area of the planet), the terms "world empire" or "universal empire" should not be taken as denoting actual world domination.
-The Neo-Assyrian Empire was at its height the largest empire yet to be formed in history, and had ideologically achieved world domination in the sense of ruling most of the entire known world as known to the Assyrians themselves.
-To the Assyrians, the world was made up of Mesopotamia, the mountains to the northeast, the deserts to the southwest and a global all-encircling ocean surrounding all of it, which they encounted in the west as the Mediterranean (the "Upper Sea") and in the east as the Persian Gulf (the "Lower Sea").
-The conquest of a vast empire covering the lands between the two seas was seen by the Assyrians themselves, and many of their contemporaries, as rendering their empire "universal" given that the lands that remained outside their dominions, such as the Arabian desert and the highlands of the Zagros Mountains, could simply be discarded as "empty" lands, inhabited by uncivilized peoples that perhaps belonged on the fringes of the world rather than within civilization.
+The Neo-Assyrian Empire was at its height the largest empire yet to be formed in history and was regarded by the Assyrians and many of their contemporaries as "universal", while the lands remaining outside their dominions—such as the Arabian desert and the highlands of the Zagros Mountains—were dismissed "empty", at the fringes of the world and inhabited by uncivilized peoples.

 A "world empire" can also be interpreted as an imperial state without any competitors.
-Though there were other reasonably large kingdoms in the ancient Near East during the Neo-Assyrian period, notably Urartu in the north, Egypt in the west and Elam in the east, none were existential threats to Assyria and could do little else than defend themselves in times of war; whereas Assyrian troops routinely plundered and campaigned in the heartlands of these kingdoms, the Assyrian heartland was not invaded until the fall of the Neo-Assyrian Empire.
+Though there were other reasonably large kingdoms in the ancient Near East during the Neo-Assyrian period—notably Urartu in the north, Egypt in the west and Elam in the east—none were existential threats to Assyria and could do little else than defend themselves in times of war; whereas Assyrian troops routinely plundered and campaigned in the heartlands of these kingdoms, the Assyrian heartland was not invaded until the fall of the empire.
 Nevertheless, the existence of other organized kingdoms undermined the notion of the Assyrians as universal rulers.
 It is partly because of this that large military campaigns were conducted with the express goal of conquering these kingdoms and fulfilling the ideological mission of ruling the world.
-At the height of the Neo-Assyrian Empire under Esarhaddon and Ashurbanipal, only Urartu remained since Egypt had been conquered and Elam left destroyed and desolate.
+At the height of the empire under Esarhaddon and Ashurbanipal, only Urartu remained since Egypt had been conquered and Elam left destroyed and desolate.